 Content with lots of engagement is likely touching on important pain points that your business also needs to focus on.

 3. Where Will You Post Content?

-With content marketing, you have so many places to post content.
+The good news about having a B2B content marketing strategy is having so many places to post content.
 If you want to create content on your website, great.
 You might also prefer to post content on your company’s social media platforms, even better.

 While it’s great to choose many platforms, make sure you’re posting content where there’s an audience.
 With that in mind, let’s take a closer look at some of my personal favorite places to post B2B content.

 Almost no B2B content marketing strategy would be complete without spending some of your time on LinkedIn.
 Since LinkedIn is a social network that caters to business professionals, you can rest assured that any blog post or status update you send out will go through this type of network.

 You can also think about trying LinkedIn as a paid advertising platform.
 This service stands out from other advertising platforms because, again, it caters to business professionals.